 Help us spread the WELA magic:

-Support this special program and the wonderful women who are part of it.
+Support this special program and the women who are part of it.
+Through them, the whole environment movement thrives.
 Donate, share and spread the inspiration.

 Who is the WELA team:

 Margaret Blakers OAM – long time forest and environment campaigner, organiser of the first Australian bird atlas and first Global Greens conference.
 Founder and first executive director of the Green Institute.